 Released in August 2018, the Galaxy Note 9 is still a great phone.
 That said, upgrading to a newer phone gets you a faster processor, better camera, and more.
 So how much can you get for your Note 9 in 2021?

-As you can see, the Galaxy Note 9 resale value has been relatively stable over the last 6 months.
-Last July, you could expect to earn about $374 for a 128GB Note 9 compared to around $339 now.
-However, the 512GB model took a significant 12% hit in August when the Note 20 was released.
+As you can see, the Galaxy Note 9 resale value fallen about 20% in the last 6 months.
+Back in February, you could expect to earn about $325 for a 128GB Note 9 compared to around $262 now.

-Galaxy Note 9 trade-in and resale values are expected to fall once again, as more people get their hands on the Galaxy S21 and S21 Ultra.
+Galaxy Note 9 trade-in and resale values will continue to fall, as more people get their hands on the Galaxy S21 and S21 Ultra.
 Sell today to get the most for your used Note 9.

 How much is my Galaxy Note 10 worth?